ryansolid/babel-plugin-jsx-dom-expressions/README.md

 <MyComp param={( dynamic() )} other={ static } />
 ```

 Components may have children.
 This is available as props.children.
 It will either be the value of a single expression child or it will be a DOM node(Fragment in case of multi-children) which can be rendered.
+Children are always evaluated lazily upon access (like dynamic properties).

 ## Control Flow